-The Honors College is committed to providing students with the unique, individualized academic experience of a highly-selective private college with all the resources and benefits of Kentucky's fastest growing university.
+The Honors College is committed to providing students with the unique, individualized academic experience of a highly-selective small college with all the resources and benefits of Kentucky's fastest growing university.

 The environment of the Honors classroom is different from other courses, encouraging active and lively discussion, independent and critical thinking, and creative activities that challenge the mind.
 The combination of WKU's top faculty teaching enriched course content with field trips and engaging class projects not only means added academic success, but better post-graduation options for you.